-Figure 6: MaxiMesh® model 738
+Figure 5.
+MaxiMesh model 738.

-Wire mesh are applicable inside drying towers for sulfuric acid process.
-Air drying is located at the very beginning of the sulfuric acid process.
+Wire mesh is applicable inside drying towers for the sulfuric acid process.
+Air drying takes place at the very beginning of the sulfuric acid process.
 A recirculating concentrated solution of H_2SO_4 is used to remove humidity.